this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - annulus_units
      - annular volume units (String)

 This function calculates the theoretical lag time for drilling operations.
 The function takes in three value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of mud flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
-To see the range ofpump stroke volume units that can be input into the function see the Stroke Volume units section under Production Conversions.
+To see the range of pump stroke volume units that can be input into the function see the Stroke Volume units section under Production Conversions.
 To see the range of annular volume units that can be input into the function see the Volume units section under General Conversions.
 To see the range of hole diameter units that can be input into the function see the length units section under General Conversions.
 The function returns a dictionary with the lag time in minutes and the lag strokes.

 .. code:: python